All published articles of this journal are available on ScienceDirect.

 Introduction

-In the midst of the global pandemic, nurses were confronted with numerous challenges that put them at risk of developing Post-Traumatic Stress Disorder.
+In the midst of the global pandemic, nurses were confronted with numerous challenges that put them at risk of developing Post-Traumatic Stress Disorder (PTSD).
 These challenges arise from the high mortality rates among patients and the diminished quality of life caused by overwhelming workloads.

 Aim

-The researchers conducted a study aimed at determining the relationship between the quality of work life and PTSD in nurses facing the healthcare crisis.
+The researchers conducted a study aimed at determining the relationship between the quality of work life and PTSD nurses during the COVID-19 pandemic.

 Methods